 Council elections are conducted every four years on the fourth Saturday in October.
-The next general election for Local Government will be held in 2020.
+The next general election for Local Government will be held on 24 October 2020.

 Melton City Council's last General Election was held on 22 October 2016.